 One of the main attractions is its easy access to the beach and the city center.
 The Rambla de Poblenou is full of bars and restaurants, and traditional shopping streets and modern shopping centers both exist here.

 Housing costs €1,500–2,000 per month, although apartments tend to be large with several bedrooms; in some areas it’s possible to find smaller apartments around €800–1,200.
 Metro and bus lines cross the area and cycling and walking on the beach is popular.
 Modern blocks are more likely to have dedicated parking, but traffic is often congested.

 Horta-Guinardó: for students and low budgets

-Probably the greenest district in Barcelona, Horta-Guinardó stretches from the centre to the Collserola nature reserve.
+Probably the greenest district in Barcelona, Horta-Guinardó stretches from the center to the Collserola nature reserve.
 Streets are mostly quiet and residential, though some are so steep that escalators have been installed.
-The neighbourhood’s inhabitants come from all over Spain and even around the world.
+The neighborhood’s inhabitants come from all over Spain and even around the world.

 You’ll find numerous parks and gardens and plenty of small independent shops with supermarkets and larger stores clustered in the former village centres.

 There’s a large stock of two-bedroom apartments around €600–900, although apartments are typically fewer than 80 square metres; larger, nicer apartments start around €1,250 and upwards.
 Cycling is not easy, as the area is very hilly.
 Metro and bus lines provide links to the centre.
 Cars have easy access to the motorway, but streets are narrow, often congested, and there is little parking.